philw214/pw_project1/flashcards/rubric.md

 Code Quality: 1
 - overall code quality is good
 - see comments for refactoring opportunities
-- there were a couple of class with improper code formatting
 - to achieve a 2 in this category you would want to abstract alot of the logic in your main interface into class definitions.
 Read comments in `app.rb`

 Associations: 1